-Marriage Missions Editor Note: The following article is one that is written to wives; however, most of it could also have been written to husbands because a lot of the same principles apply.
-We pray you will glean through it and learn what will apply in your marriage:
+Marriage Missions Editor Note: The following article is written to wives.
+However, most of it could also have been written to husbands.
+That is because a lot of the same principles apply regarding having your spouse change as you think he or she should.
+We encourage you to glean through it and learn what will apply in your marriage concerning functional fixedness:

 Dr. Melody Rhode often uses a psycho-neurological term to describe a man’s reluctance to change: FUNCTIONAL FIXEDNESS.
 Men don’t normally change if what they’ve been doing seems to be working for them.
-When a woman allows her husband to treat her with disrespect, he has no motivation to change —and so it’s unlikely he ever will.
+When a woman allows her husband to treat her with disrespect, he has no motivation to change.
+So it’s unlikely he ever will.

 I would think that a God-fearing man would be motivated to change simply by understanding that his actions hurt you.
 But I’m also a realist.
-Some of you may be married to a man who doesn’t much care if his actions hurt you, as long as he gets what he wants.
+Some of you may be married to a man who doesn’t much care if his actions hurt you.
+He cares that he is able to get what he wants.
 In such cases, allowing the behavior to continue while complaining about it won’t change anything.
 It’s not your pain that motivates him but his pain.
 You have to be willing to create an environment in which the status quo becomes more painful than the experience of positive change.

 Here’s the trap I’ve seen too many women fall into: a woman keeps expressing to her husband how he is doing something (or not doing something) that is hurting her.
 Even after several such conversations, he doesn’t change —or he’ll change for a few days and then go back to his old habits, at which point the wife complains again.

 In such cases, spouses need to make a serious evaluation.
 There was a point in “Jenny’s” marriage when she realized, based on her and her husband’s parents’ health history, that she and “Mike” could be married for sixty years.
-At the time, Jenny had been married for just fifteen years, but that left, potentially, another forty-five years of being together —which also meant another forty-give years of a situation that Jenny wasn’t sure she could live with.
+At the time, Jenny had been married for just fifteen years.
+That left, potentially, another forty-five years of being together.
+It also meant another forty-give years of a situation that Jenny wasn’t sure she could live with.

-Without nagging and without pretty recriminations (withholding sex, the silent treatment, a critical spirit, and so forth), Jenny gently but forcefully made her husband see that as long as he acted the way he did, their marriage was going to suffer in specific ways — ways that affected him.
+Without nagging and without pretty recriminations (withholding sex, the silent treatment, a critical spirit, and so forth), Jenny gently but forcefully made her husband see that as long as he acted the way he did, their marriage was going to suffer in specific ways.
+These ways affected him.
 It was only when Mike started feeling his own pain that he was shaken out of his functional fixedness enough to change his behavior.

 I believe Jenny makes an important point: be wary of over-estimating your willingness to live with a glaring hurt or a gaping need.
 Don’t pretend that Satan won’t exploit it or that you won’t be tempted by another man who happens to be strongest exactly where your husband is weakest.
-If, like Jenny, your ideal life plan leaves no room for divorce, you must honestly accept your weaknesses and be willing to create a climate in which your spouse will be motivated by his pain.
-This is a courageous and healthy movement toward your spouse and toward preserving and strengthening your marriage, and it is an act of commitment, not rebellion.
+If, like Jenny, your ideal life plan leaves no room for divorce, you must honestly accept your weaknesses.
+You must be willing to create a climate in which your spouse will be motivated by his pain.
+This is a courageous and healthy movement toward your spouse and toward preserving and strengthening your marriage.
+It is an act of commitment, not rebellion.

-All this requires a very specific application based on your spouse’s personality, so I can’t give you “five steps to overcome functional fixedness” here — but you’ll receive plenty of ideas and suggestions as we touch on various topics throughout this book.
+All this requires a very specific application based on your spouse’s personality.
+I can’t give you “five steps to overcome functional fixedness” here — but you’ll receive plenty of ideas and suggestions as we touch on various topics throughout this book.
 [This is a good reason to obtain this book.]
-At this point, it’s enough to say that if merely communicating your hurt isn’t solving the problem, you’re most likely dealing with a case of functional fixedness, and you’ll need to be strong to address that issue.
+At this point, it’s enough to say that if merely communicating your hurt isn’t solving the problem, you’re most likely dealing with a case of functional fixedness.
+You’ll also need to be strong to address that issue.

 Some women fall into the trap of failing to speak up for fear of losing their man; they don’t want to “rock the boat,” even though it appears that the boat is headed toward a waterfall.
 But this passive acceptance makes it more likely that the husband will stray; he won’t respect his wife for putting up with his poor behavior, and this attitude will only reinforce his disrespectful behavior.
 Sadly, many women think their husband’s anger is the great enemy of their security, but, if fact, weakness and the corresponding relational boredom pose a far more potent threat.